vaamonde/ubuntu-2204/04-news/05-graylog.md

 ESC SHIFT : x <Enter>
 ```

-#06_ Alterando as opções de inicialização do Kernel do Ubuntu Server<br>
+## 06_ Alterando as opções de inicialização do Kernel do Ubuntu Server
 ```bash
 #alterando as opção do Sysctl de memória do JVM
 #opção do comando sysctl: -w (write)